OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 - any **cookie written by the operator** is verified before writing
   - this is the way requests are authenticated
 - any **response received by a website** after a "boomerang" redirection **must be verified**
-  - this is the way to prevent
+  - to prevent a form of "Cross-Site Request Forgery" where a malicious actor pretending to be a PAF operator is trying to send PAF data to the website

 The following signature verifications are optional:
 - any response received by a website as part of a REST call _can_ be verified